Best MCP Servers for QA and Testing in 2026

 These five servers create a complete QA feedback loop:

-- Discover: Sentry MCP surfaces real production errors with full stack traces and impact data.
-You know what to test first.
+- Discover: Sentry MCP surfaces real production errors with stack traces and impact data.

-- Reproduce: Playwright MCP or Puppeteer MCP drives a real browser through the steps that trigger the bug.
-You confirm it is reproducible.
+- Reproduce: Playwright MCP or Puppeteer MCP drives a real browser through the bug.

-- Write: The assistant drafts regression tests, generating fixture files via Filesystem MCP based on the error context.
+- Write: The assistant drafts regression tests, generating fixtures via Filesystem MCP.

-- Verify: After the fix is merged, Playwright MCP runs through the flow again to confirm the issue is resolved.
+- Verify: After the fix merges, Playwright MCP runs through the flow again to confirm resolution.

-For the complete pre-configured stack, visit the QA / Testing Stack on stackmcp.dev.
-Select your AI client, enter your tokens, and copy the config.
-Setup takes under a minute.
+For the complete pre-configured stack, grab the QA / Testing Stack -- select your AI client, enter your tokens, and copy the config.